-When the veils on the bottom of your fruiting bodies break, you’re ready to harvest.
+You’re ready to harvest when the veils on the bottom of your fruiting bodies break.
 After you harvest, you can leave the remaining stems and substrate in the fruiting chamber for your next flush.
 Golden Emperor shrooms typically provide 3 or 4 flushes before the substrate is spent.

 Best Alternative Strains to Golden Emperor Mushrooms

 The Golden Emperor strain is an excellent option, but it’s not the only one in its class.
 Below are some of the best alternatives to check out instead:

 The Penis Envy strain is best known for its high potency, so if you enjoy the effects of Golden Emperors but are looking for something with a little more power, Penis Envy might be a good option.
 The experience is often a bit more cerebral, so be prepared for a less body-centered trip.

 If you enjoy cultivating Golden Emperors because they can stand up to less-than-ideal growing conditions, you’ll probably also be a fan of the Cambodian shroom strain.
 This strain is resistant to mold and disease, making it another good option for beginner cultivators and experienced growers alike.

 The B+ strain is potent, much like Golden Emperors.
 It provides a similar trip experience for most users in that it is intense but often not overwhelming.
 Many users find that the experience is introspective and educational.
 B+ shrooms are also relatively easy to cultivate, as they share a strong resistance to disease and poor growing conditions with Golden Emperors.